julianchurchill/text-adventure-editor/README.md

 done
 ====

-DONE - [FEATURE] Text area to show serialised text that is readable by the text adventure game DONE - [FEATURE] Item actions get saved when the save button is pressed DONE - [FEATURE] Items have item actions list
+DONE - [FEATURE] Exit properties is missing a check box for visibility DONE - [FEATURE] Text area to show serialised text that is readable by the text adventure game DONE - [FEATURE] Item actions get saved when the save button is pressed DONE - [FEATURE] Items have item actions list